I've Returned

 "I've Returned" is a single in the Netherlands, released from Squeeze's fifth album, Sweets from a Stranger.

 Background

 Glenn Tillbrook said of the song, "It's slightly grandiose-sounding, which is not my cup of tea really.
 On the whole it's not a bad version.
 It's a bit like Bruce Springsteen's 'Born to Run'.
 And yet another song about drinking."
 Chris Difford said, "'I've Returned' could have been on East Side Story.
 It's a lyric that reflects our early writing, so I suppose we were beginning to repeat ourselves.
 We were cocooned in a web of touring and it was suffocating our skills.
 We didn't have any time to observe".

 The song also was a popular live number at the time.
 Tillbrook said, "We used to do this as the first number in the set, to replace 'In Quintessence'."

+Reception

 Cash Box praised its " sheer playfulness," calling it a "quick 'n clever slab of wry pop/rock."